Xu-DongHui/LeetCodeAlgorithm/README.md

 Divide Two Integers
 Given two integers dividend and divisor, divide two integers without using multiplication, division and mod operator.Return the quotient after dividing dividend by divisor.

+Maximum Subarray
+Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.